cenon4dno/azCopy-for-MeetingSync/README.md

 ```bash
 .\poweshell\main.ps1
 ```
-- Open videourl directory and open the current date file, you should be able to see your files with its corresponding URL.
+- Open logs directory, you should be able to find 3 types of logs:
+- FileUrl logs: You can get every files link share url here.
+- Run logs: You can see what were the changes of the previous run.
+- History logs: You can see activities of the app.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.